Fines in South Australia

 - by phone on 1800 659 538.

-For fines in South Australia which are issued in the form of an expiation notice, the notice must state the offence it is alleged you have committed and set out an expiation fee (fine).
+For fines in South Australia which are issued in the form of expiation notices, the notice must state the offence it is alleged you have committed and set out an expiation fee (fine).
 You can choose to pay that amount rather than be prosecuted.

 With it, you will receive a notice that you can complete if you choose to take the matter to court.
 If the notice is defective it may be withdrawn and in some instances may be corrected and re-issued.